nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  - Annotations should tightly bound the edges of the area(s) of interest.
  - If two areas/objects of interest are adjacent to each other, there should be no gap between the two annotations.
  - Annotate a surface only as far as it is clearly visible.
  - If a surface is occluded (e.g. by branches, trees, fence poles), only annotate the visible areas (which are more than 20 pixels in length and width).
  - If a surface is covered by dirt or snow of less than 20 cm in height, include the dirt or snow in the annotation (since it can be safely driven over).
  - If a surface has puddles in it, always include them in the annotation.
  - Do not annotate reflections of surfaces.

 ### Detailed Instructions
  - `flat.driveable_surface`
-   - All lanes and directions of traffic should be included.
-   Road, driveways (including the space where the driveway intersects the sidewalk), pedestrian crosswalks, parking lots and road shoulders should also be included.
-Obstacles on the road (e.g vehicles, pedestrians) should be excluded from the outline.
-   - Include walkable surface between traffic islands but exclude the elevated traffic islands.
-   - Do not include sidewalks.
    - Include surfaces blocked by road blockers or pillars as long as they are the same surface as the driveable surface.
- - `vehicle.ego`
-   - The entire ego vehicle should be annotated, including any sensors that can be seen in the frame.

 [Top](#overview)